votchallenge/toolkit-legacy/README.md

 Citing
 ------

-If you use VOT toolkit in your work, consider citing the following cover publication:
+If you use this version of the VOT toolkit in your work, consider citing the following cover publication:

 ```
 @article{vot-toolkit,